 To cite this work, please use the following reference:

-Samarawickrama, Y. (2018).
+Samarawickrama, Y. (2018, April 9).
 Creating a happy and active learning environment.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/creating-a-happy-and-active-learning-environment/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/creating-a-happy-and-active-learning-environment/